Archive for the ‘new feature’ Category

 2. Comparable barcodes cost about that much.
 In fairness, however, if you spend even more from these companies you can get more durable barcodes, intended for high-circulation public collections.

-Labels: barcodes, new feature, new features, small libraries
+Labels: barcode scanning, new feature, new features, small libraries

 Wednesday, June 17th, 2015